MatthiasBart/bachelor-thesis/chapters/3-background.typ

 === WiFi

 WiFi is a trademark for IEEE wireless communication standard 802.11 based technologies which already exists for over two decades.
-The IEEE 802.11 standard defines the protocols that are used to establish a connection with current WiFi wireless nodes, including routers or access points whereas the correlating WiFi versions is just used for marketing purposes and matches an underlying 802.11 specification. //https://www.wi-fi.org/discover-wi-fi https://www.cisco.com/c/en/us/products/wireless/what-is-wifi.html
+The IEEE 802.11 standard defines the protocols that are used to establish a connection with current WiFi wireless nodes, including routers or access points whereas the correlating WiFi versions is just used for marketing purposes and matches an underlying 802.11 specification @wi-fi_alliance_discover_2023 @cisco_systems_inc_what_nodate.

 #figure(
   table(